LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify, explain, and apply events in JavaScript code
 - Identify, explain, and apply event handlers in JavaScript code
 - Identify, explain, and apply the event loop in JavaScript code
+- Identify, explain, and apply regular expressions in JavaScript code
-- Identify, explain, and apply functions as first-order objects JavaScript code
+- Identify, explain, and apply functions as first-order objects in JavaScript code
 - Identify, explain, and apply callbacks in JavaScript code
 - Identify, explain, and apply promises in JavaScript code
 - Identify, explain, and apply recursive functions in JavaScript code